 Ego is the unhealthy belief in your own importance

 The 3 Phases of Ego

-Holiday divides Ego is The Enemy in three phases, with the ego playing a different role in each one of them:
+Holiday divides Ego is The Enemy into three phases, with the ego playing a different role in each one of them:

-- Aspire (talk less and do more; drop the 10.000 hour rule: it takes infinite time to mastery)
+- Aspire (talk less and do more; drop the 10.000-hour rule: it takes infinite time to master)

 - Success (ego gets big here and undermines your own success)